-We are a variety of people from different countries, different types of work, different age groups, brought together by our use of Satir's work in our personal and professional lives.
 We meet most often but not always in the United States and every few years in another country, always in a beautiful setting.
-Since the conferences are a week long and in interesting locations, we take one day, usually Thursday, as a "free" day.
+Since the conferences are a week long and in interesting locations, we always have a free day to explore the sights.
 Accommodations and virtually all meals are included in the price.
 Scholarships may be available.

 What makes this conference unique:

-** Non-traditional conference format – the schedule of workshops is established at the conference.
-The morning is a plenary followed by small break out discussion groups and the afternoon has three choices of workshops for each time slot
+• Non-traditional conference format – the schedule of workshops is established at the conference.
+The morning is a plenary followed by small break-out groups which allow for more intimate connections.
+The afternoon has three choices of workshops for each time slot.

 • Any participant may offer a workshop.
 Though most topics are clinical and about the Satir model, topics range based on the expertise and interests of those participating.